7 Best Wood for Laser Engraving – Top Woods for Clean Contrast and Detail

 3. Color

-Color affects the visibility of the laser engraving design.
+Color affects the visibility of the laser-engraved design.

-A dark wood tone can make a great accent but will have less contrast.
+A dark wood tone can make a great accent, but it will have less contrast.
 As such, your engraving design would not be visible against the darker wood.

 Although it can have unique aesthetic uses, darker wood can end up obscuring your work.